simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

-## Initialising the current sense
+## initializing the current sense

-Once the current sense has been created it can be initialised.
+Once the current sense has been created it can be initialized.
 This `init()` function configures the ADC hardware for reading and finds the zero offsets of the ADC for each channel.
 ```cpp
 // init current sense
 current_sense.init();